Culture Shock B.C. (Before Children)

 We also found a couple of good books to help them process things.
 One is a book called Swirly, which talks about the experience of a little girl who moves from the blue country to the yellow country and finds herself getting some yellow swirling in with her blueness.
 It has been great for helping them understand why they see the world differently than other people do, and how this is a unique and wonderful blessing that they have in life.

 The other book is called What is Your Language?
 It is a very simple book about a boy who takes a trip around the world and meets many people from different countries.
-It show that these people look and dress different and speak different languages, but can all be friends.
+It shows that these people look and dress differently and speak different languages, but can all be friends.
 It is one of the few books we have bought for our kids multiple times, mostly due to wear and tear and teething toddlers.
 Though very simple, it helped foster a sense of curiosity instead of fear.
-Both books are available in our Store.

 What are some of your kids’ culture shock moments?
 What have you done to help your kids with culture shock?
 Share your responses in the comments below!